aocai166/Wasserstein-Cycle-GAN-for-Surface-Wave-Tomography/README.md

 ### (6) Predict 1-D *Vs* profiles from real dispersion curves and assemble to pseudo 3-D model <br />
 Change the mode to 'Predict', run the code.

-The output will be a 3-D matrix of dimension (4076, 99, 4)
+The output will be a 3-D matrix of dimension (4076, 99, 4) in .npy format
-<pre> Longtitude    Latitude    Depth (0km-49km)    Shear Wave Velocity (Vs; km/s) </pre>
+<pre> Longtitude    Latitude    Depth (0km-49km)    Shear Wave Velocity Prediction (Vs; km/s) </pre>

 ### (7) Plotting your results

-To control trian/test/apply on unlabeled data, look at the bottom of "Wcyclegan-gp-tf_Qiu_1D.py", you will see "Train", "Test" and "Predict" modes are available.
-Simply change the mode value will work.
-But when you want to use "Test" and "Predict" module, please first generate a folder named "predict" in your output directory.
+The plotting scripts is not summarized here but might be provided in the future.
+Generally, I used Jupyter Notebook to transfer the .npy file to the Velocity text files for different depth sections and plotted them using the Generic Mapping Tools (GMT).
+The cross-sections are plotted using python scripts.
+Examples are given below

+#### Depth section examples
 ![Figure7](https://user-images.githubusercontent.com/35436104/154765285-227c78f2-667c-4b53-a232-7c6fb84e2e75.JPG)

+#### Cross section examples

 ## References
 *Arjovsky, M., & Bottou, L. (2017).
 Towards Principled Methods for Training Generative Adversarial Networks.
 5th International Conference on Learning Representations.
 Retrieved from https://arxiv.org/abs/1701.04862v1*